 • Hotel stay prices and number of nights

 • Whether the interviewing program offered a free stay

 • Whether the students decided not to attend

 • Other (included food, interview books, cabs)

-6. Acceptance deposit: The fees don’t stop once you’ve been accepted to med school.
+The fees don’t stop once you’ve been accepted to med school.
 You’re allowed to hold multiple acceptances until May, when you have to decide which program you will attend.
-However, many schools require a (sometimes refundable) deposit of approximately $100 to hold your spot.
+However, many schools require a (sometimes refundable) deposit of anywhere from $500 to $3000 to hold your spot.

 It’s vital that you retain strong credit as you start the med school application process.
 Med schools have been known to defer admissions for students with extremely poor credit until the issues have been resolved.